-I grew up in Europe and study at university in the United States.
-I ask myself: Just how serious is the U.S. gun problem compared to other countries?
+I grew up in Europe and study in the United States.
+I ask myself: Just how serious is the U.S. problem with guns compared to other countries?

 Gun violence in the United States and Americans’ strong allegiance to their right to bear arms both baffle and terrify citizens in Europe, where gun controls are strict and crime rates low.